Reexamination of local spin polarization beyond global equilibrium in relativistic heavy ion collisions: Introduction

-A natural question then arises: whether the numerical finding above with the shear corrections is sensitive to the parameters chosen in the hydrodynamics simulations?
-If the answer is positive, it implies that the correct ''sign'' for local polarization may not be solely attributed to the shear correction in local equilibrium and further non-equilibrium corrections depending on interaction should be considered.
-Therefore, we follow the early work \citep{Hidaka:2017auj} done by some of the authors in the present paper and list all possible local-equilibrium corrections to the local spin polarization up to the order of $\hbar$.
+A natural question then arises: Is the numerical finding above with the shear corrections sensitive to the parameters chosen in the hydrodynamics simulations?
+If the answer is positive, it implies that the correct ''sign'' for local polarization may not be solely attributed to the shear correction at local equilibrium and further non-equilibrium corrections depending on interaction should be considered.
+Therefore, we follow the early work \citep{Hidaka:2017auj} done by some of the authors of the present paper and list all possible local-equilibrium corrections to the local spin polarization up to order $\hbar$.
 We then implement $(3+1)$-dimensional viscous hydrodynamics to investigate the polarization induced by these effects.
-In order to examine the dependence of the numerical parameters in simulations, we use a different equation of states (EoS) as opposed to the one adopted in Ref. \citep{Fu:2021pok} and discuss the dependence of freezeout temperature and the ratio of shear viscosity to entropy density.
+In order to examine the dependence of the numerical parameters in simulations, we use an equation of state (EoS) different from the one adopted in Ref. \citep{Fu:2021pok} and discuss the dependence of the freeze-out temperature and the ratio of shear viscosity to entropy density.

 The structure of the paper is as follows.
-In Sec. \ref{sec:Theoretical-analysis-from}, we review the main results in our early work \citep{Hidaka:2017auj} and present all possible corrections in local equilibrium to polarization up to the order of $\hbar$ explicitly.
-After that, we implement the viscous hydrodynamical simulations with AMPT initial condition to study the polarization and discuss the dependence of freezeout temperature and the ratio of shear viscosity to entropy density in Sec. \ref{sec:Results-and-discussion}.
+In Sec. \ref{sec:Theoretical-analysis-from}, we review the main results of our early work \citep{Hidaka:2017auj} and present all possible corrections at local equilibrium to polarization up to order $\hbar$ explicitly.
+Next, we implement viscous hydrodynamical simulations with the AMPT initial condition to study the polarization and discuss the dependence of the freeze-out temperature and the ratio of shear viscosity to entropy density in Sec. \ref{sec:Results-and-discussion}.
 We summarize in Sec. \ref{sec:Conclusion}.

 Through out this paper, we use the Minkowski metric $g_{\mu\nu}=\text{diag}\{+,-,-,-\}$ and define the Levi-Civita tensor $\epsilon^{\mu\nu\alpha\beta}$ with the convention $\epsilon^{0123}=-\epsilon_{0123}=1$.
 We also introduce the notations $A_{(\rho}B_{\sigma)}\equiv(A_{\rho}B_{\sigma}+A_{\sigma}B_{\rho})/2$ and $A_{[\rho}B_{\sigma]}\equiv(A_{\rho}B_{\sigma}-A_{\sigma}B_{\rho})/2$.